 Blockchain has moved beyond the financial sector.
-Today, businesses of all types are using this technology in a variety of applications.
+Today, businesses and startups of all types are using this technology in a variety of applications.
 That includes using blockchain in marketing.
 As it turns out, doing so can be quite beneficial.

 It should really come as no surprise that the marketing industry is embracing blockchain technology.
 For one thing, there are few industries that lean forward more than advertising and marketing when it comes to accepting new ideas and technologies.
 In fact, technology is the driving force behind some of the most influential trends in digital marketing.
 Now think of one of the biggest challenges faced by marketing professions, credibility.
 Blockchain was specifically designed to increase trust and to help ensure accuracy.